JafarAkhondali/Forkk-docpad-forkk.net-securityfix-243498/src/documents/posts/in-defense-of-haskell.html.md

 layout: post
 title: In Defense of Haskell
 author: Forkk
-date: 1400258658000
+date: 1400355070000
 ---

-You may have heard of a little programming language called Haskell.
+You may have heard of a programming language called Haskell.
 In fact, you've probably heard people talk about it as if it were some scary complicated thing full of these incredibly weird concepts.
 Some may have even claimed you needed a degree in category theory to even begin to grasp some of the concepts